 Annually, the Nominating Committee will assess the independence of each Director, the performance of the Board as a whole, and the contribution of each Director to the effectiveness of the Board.
 The Nominating Committee is also required to determine whether Directors who hold multiple board representations are able to and have been devoting sufficient time to discharge their responsibilities adequately.
-The Code 2012 requires listed companies to fix the maximum number of board representations on other listed companies that their directors may hold.
-The Nominating Committee has conducted an annual review of the independence of the Independent Directors, based on guidelines stated in the Code 2012, and has ascertained that they are independent.
+The Code requires listed companies to fix the maximum number of board representations on other listed companies that their directors may hold.
+The Nominating Committee has conducted an annual review of the independence of the Independent Directors, based on guidelines stated in the Code, and has ascertained that they are independent.
 The Nominating Committee has also fixed the maximum number of board representations on other listed companies that their Directors may hold to be nine (9) based on its assessment of the time commitment requirements for the Group and the board representations each Director can reasonably be expected to manage.

-All Directors are subject to the provisions of Article 89 of the Company's Articles of Association whereby onethird of the Directors are required to retire and subject themselves to re-election by the shareholders at each annual general meeting, and each Director is required to subject himself for re-nomination and re-election at least once every three (3) years.
+All Directors are subject to the provisions of Article 89 of the Company's Constitution whereby one-third of the Directors are required to retire and subject themselves to re-election by the shareholders at each annual general meeting, and each Director is required to subject himself for re-nomination and re-election at least once every three (3) years.
 In addition, any new Director appointed during the year either to fill a casual vacancy or as an addition to the Board will have to retire at the annual general meeting following his appointment, and is eligible for re-election if he/she desires so.

-The Nominating Committee has recommended to the Board that - Mr Yeo Meng Hin and Mr Wong Kok Chye be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.
-Mr Yeo Meng Hin will, upon re-election as a Director, remain as the Chairman of Nominating and Remuneration Committee and a member of the Audit Committee.
-Mr Wong Kok Chye will, upon re-election as a Director, remain as the Executive Director and Group Chief Executive Officer of the Company.
-The current directorships and other principal commitments of Mr Yeo Meng Hin and Mr Wong Kok Chye are found in the table below.
+The Nominating Committee has recommended to the Board that - Mr Ho Ta-Huang and Mr Loh Yih be nominated for re-election at the forthcoming Annual General Meeting of the Company.
+Mr Ho Ta-Huang will, upon re-election as a Director, remain as a member of the Audit Committee, Nominating Committee and Remuneration Committee.
+Mr Loh Yih will, upon re-election as a Director, remain as the Executive Chairman of the Company.
+The current directorships and other principal commitments of Mr Ho Ta-Huang and Mr Loh Yih are found in the table below.